biiwide/track1-chatter/README.md

 Right-click on the page and ```View Page Source```.
 You'll see that's not even an HTML document, it's just the String(*) "Hello World".

-Let's stop the server by going to the terminal and typing the key combination "Control-c".
+Let's stop the server by going back to the terminal and pressing the key combination `<Ctrl>-C`.

 In Light Table, let's take a closer look at what's in the chatter directory.
 It looks like: